Important Upcoming Dates, Announcements, Updates, Events and Misc. to Remember:

 *Legion jackets are in, please get yours ASAP!
 Your cost is $75.

 Pay dues online (mylegion.org), or mail it to legion (see contact link or below) with your enclosed mailing address, or come to legion meeting night. thanks!
-See also below for additional details!
-Paid Up For Life (PUFL) Membership has never been easier!

-FINALLY: THE POST IS TRYING TO GET YOUR EMAIL ADDRESS SO WE CAN EMAIL AS MANY MEMBERS AS POSSIBLE!
+THE POST IS TRYING TO GET YOUR EMAIL ADDRESS SO WE CAN EMAIL AS MANY MEMBERS AS POSSIBLE!
 THIS WOULD BE FASTER, EASIER AND LESS COSTLY TO THE POST.
 IF YOU HAVE NOT ALREADY SHARED YOUR EMAIL ADDRESS, PLEASE CONTACT CHARLES NELSON AT #608-452-3018, or email cnelson@trane.com TO PROVIDE THIS INFORMATION!
 LIKEWISE, IF YOU DON’T HAVE AN EMAIL ADDRESS, AND WISH TO RECEIVE REGULAR MAIL, LET HIM KNOW THIS AS WELL!

 New membership 2024 year starts, please pay your dues on-line on Mylegion.org or mail in at the below address, pay them right away, then your done with it!!
 Or you can pay at the monthly meeting!